When I die…

 Of achieved goals and buried dreams

-Of race against time and winning the sheen
+Of race against time and winning the stream

 When I die